sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 res71: List[Char] = List(d, c, b, a)
 ```

-This one is extremely interesting since we're taking two values for each pass, and pasting `y` & `x` in the inverse order from their original sequence.
+This one is extremely interesting since we're taking two values for each pass and pasting `y` & `x` in the inverse order from their original sequence.

-This is very useful since we're effectively saving ourselves the classic but painful loop implementation that takes `i` & `i + 1`, and operates on those values; one single line of code can perform what we otherwise would have done in multiple lines.
+This is very useful since we're effectively saving ourselves the classic but painful loop implementation that takes `i` & `i + 1` and operates on those values; one single line of code can perform what we otherwise would have done in multiple lines.

 This is the beauty of higher-order functions & declarative-style programming, and as we can imagine, they're extremely powerful and heavily encouraged in functional languages; the creators invested time & brains in these implementations, which we can simply use without asking questions; they just work.

 ---

 # Recursion
 We already had a taste of what recursion is in previous examples.
-In fact, many of the implemented methods we used in higher-order functions, are recursive in nature.
-Recursion is one of the most used features in functional programming, because it leverages immutability to produce the same results that we would get from normal `for`-loop constructs.
+In fact, many of the implemented methods we used in higher-order functions are recursive in nature.
+Recursion is one of the most used features in functional programming because it leverages immutability to produce the same results that we would get from normal `for`-loop constructs.

-As with many concepts in Scala, this one takes some time to get used to, but if used wisely, it can simplify our code by potentially thousands of lines, while keeping our immutability condition intact.
+As with many concepts in Scala, this one takes some time to get used to, but if used wisely, it can simplify our code by potentially thousands of lines while keeping our immutability condition intact.

-Recursion is straightforward: Define a function, and call it itself from within, while changing each call throughout.
+Recursion is straightforward: Define a function, and call it from within while changing each call throughout.
 Recursive implementations have three main components:
 1. **Base Case(s):** The simplest instance of the problem that can be solved directly.
 This is the condition under which the recursion stops.
 A recursive function must have at least one base case, but it could have multiple.
 The base case helps prevent the function from calling itself indefinitely.
 2. **Recursive Case(s):** The part of the function that solves the problem by calling the function itself on a smaller or simpler instance of the problem.
-3. **Progress:** Each recursive call should move closer to a base case to ensure that the recursion eventually stops.
-This typically involves manipulating the input of the function in such a way that it gets closer to the base case with each recursive call.
+3. **Progress:** Each recursive call should move closer to a base case to ensure the recursion eventually stops.
+This typically involves manipulating the input of the function so that it gets closer to the base case with each recursive call.

-Let us explain this with an example, where we have two integer numbers, `a` and `b`, and would like to sum everything in between.
+Let us explain this with an example: we have two integer numbers, `a` and `b`, and would like to sum everything in between.
 We can define our components previously:
 - **Base case:** `a` is greater than `b` (*recursive call terminates*)
 - **Recursive case:** `a` is less than `b`.
-- **Progress:** `a` keeps incrementing while the base case is not met.
+- **Progress:** `a` keeps incrementing while the base case is unmet.

 ##### **Code**
 ```Scala